-The Pathways organisation promotes the mental, emotional, and physical wellbeing of the individual through shared exploration of pathways to healthy living.
-The organisation specialises in a range of services, outpatient treatments and recovery programs for persons with mental illness and/or brain injury and is a keen supporter of People and Parks Foundation’s vision.
+The Pathways organisation promoted the mental, emotional, and physical wellbeing of the individual through shared exploration of pathways to healthy living.
+The organisation specialised in a range of services, outpatient treatments and recovery programs for persons with mental illness and/or brain injury and was a keen supporter of People and Parks Foundation’s vision.

-In conjunction with Pathways, People and Parks Foundation has developed a program which invites Pathways clients to visit a park for stimulating, yet not intimidating recreational activities, a picnic or BBQ while supported by a park guide and Pathways professional.
+In conjunction with Pathways, People and Parks Foundation developed a program inviting Pathways clients to visit a park for stimulating, yet not intimidating recreational activities, a picnic or BBQ while supported by a park guide and Pathways professional.

-For many clients physical exercise is often not included in their day to day activities, and by taking part in a series of park visits the participants also achieve a sense of positive anticipation of the activity and a feeling of camaraderie.
-People and Parks Foundation have been heartened to see participants expressing how much they have enjoyed themselves, and reconnecting with past memories and activities.
+For many clients physical exercise is often not included in their day to day activities, and by taking part in a series of park visits the participants also achieved a sense of positive anticipation of the activity and a feeling of camaraderie.
+People and Parks Foundation was heartened to see participants expressing how much they enjoyed themselves, reconnecting with past memories and activities.
 For these participants, parks are a special place to find connections for the soul and a sense of peace.